Shyam-Chen/TypeScript-Solutions/src/Easy/Problems.md

 - [x] 1232.
 Check If It Is a Straight Line
 - [ ] 1237.
 Find Positive Integer Solution for a Given Equation
 - [ ] ...
+- [ ] 1539.
+Kth Missing Positive Number
+- [ ] 1544.
+Make The String Great
 - [x] 1550.
 Three Consecutive Odds
+- [x] 1556.
+Thousand Separator
+- [ ] 1560.
+Most Visited Sector in a Circular Track
+- [ ] 1566.
+Detect Pattern of Length M Repeated K or More Times
+- [x] 1572.
+Matrix Diagonal Sum
+- [ ] 1576.
+Replace All ?'s to Avoid Consecutive Repeating Characters
+- [ ] 1582.
+Special Positions in a Binary Matrix